Pro-and-Khan/building-bot/README.md

 # building-bot
-Automatic building structure training data generation for CNNs using google street view static image api
+Automatic building structure training data generation for CNNs using google street view static image api.

+Code with tutorial will be posted soon.